 MLA 8th Edition CWE PowerPoint Presentation (Montclair State University, CWE) (PDF)

 This presentation covers the basics of MLA citation style.
+The ninth edition presentation will be posted soon.

 MLA General Format(Purdue OWL)